Jab'a: 1967 and aftermath

 Since the Six-Day War in 1967, Jab'a has been held under Israeli occupation.

 After the 1995 accords, 3.5% of village land was classified as Area B land, while the remaining 96.5% was classified as Area C. Israel has put Jab'a inside the Gush Etzion block, effectively isolating it from its Palestinian neighbours.
 The Israeli West Bank barrier will extend on Al Jab’a lands, isolating 90% of Jab'a's land from the village.

 On 25 February 2015, in an apparent price tag attack, a mosque in the village was torched.
 Israeli police were investigating it.
 The attack coincided with the anniversary of the Cave of the Patriarchs massacre that took place in Hebron 21 years ago.
 The fire was discovered by worshipers who quickly extinguished it.
 The carpets and walls were damaged but no one was reported to have been injured.
 Graffiti in Hebrew called for "revenge attacks" against Arabs and Muslims, according to eyewitnesses.

 In October 2020, Israeli settlers destroyed 300 olive trees in the northern part of the village.

-The village houses are small and consist of just one spacious room surrounded by a large area of farmland, on which almonds and olives grapes and are cultivated.
+The village houses are small and consist of just one spacious room surrounded by a large area of farmland, on which almonds and olives and grapes are cultivated.